How can Croatia succeed economically without losing its culture and charm?

 With a long coastline and more than a thousand islands, Croatia has long played a vital role in the history of Mediterranean trade.
-After the breakup of Yugoslavia and a shift from socialism, new opportunities for the country appeared at the micro and macro levels.
-Today, the country has traded its mercantile past for its growing reputation as Europe’s favorite summer destination.
+After the breakup of Yugoslavia and a shift from socialism, new opportunities appeared at the micro and macro levels.
+Today, the country has traded its mercantile past for a growing reputation as Europe’s favorite summer vacation spot.
 As Croatia becomes one of the world’s most-coveted travel destinations, it must confront changing economic realities.
-Our this trip we explore how the country can plan a strong future and how local businesses can succeed.
+On this trip we explore how the country can plan a strong future and how local businesses can succeed.

 Split is the second largest city in Croatia and the economic center of Dalmatia, the southern coastal region of the country.
 The city is home to the famous Diocletian palace, an active part of the city and a living Roman city.
-In Split our group was immersed in ancient roman and post-war history while we tackled specific design and development challenges in the old palace part of the city.
+In Split we will immerse ourselves in ancient Roman and post-war history while we tackle specific design and development challenges in the old palace neighborhood.

-Korcula town is a small island town just off the coast midway between Split and Dubrovnik.
+Korcula town is a small island town just off the coast, midway between Split and Dubrovnik.
 The island of Korcula is one of Croatia’s most diverse with many small towns and farms, and a very local energy.
 The old town is believed to be Marco Polo’s home and is a stunning walled village on the water’s edge.
-We spent nearly a week on the island and some highlights included:
+Some possible activities in Korcula include:

 Researching and working with local small business owners on the island